West Canada Creek: History

 The stream was formerly known as the Kuyahoora River, from the Native American term Kuy-a-ho-ra, meaning "slanting waters", or "leaping waters".
 The river's valley is also known as the Kuyahoora Valley.

 On October 30, 1781, Walter Butler was killed along West Canada Creek near Black Creek.
-He was attempting to delay American forces and allow his Loyalist forces to escape after leading them in the Cherry Valley massacre during the American Revolutionary War.
+He was attempting to delay American forces and allow Loyalist forces to escape following the Battle of Johnstown during the American Revolutionary War.
 According to legend his body was stripped naked and left to the wolves propped up in an old tree stump.

 View of Ft.
 Noble Mountain taken at Nobleboro, including the remains of the old dam.

 Following the Revolutionary War, Arthur Noble II (son of Arthur Noble) purchased 80,000 acre in the present town of Ohio, and called it "Nobleboro".
 He built a saw mill there to export lumber to Ireland.
 In 1790 Noble got a road built to Nobleboro so that he could ride to his saw mill in a coach-and-four.
 Some logging occurred at Nobleboro before the Civil War, but by the late 1800s a new call for lumber and paper caused new activity in the woods of the region.
 Pulp and paper mills were built at Hinkley, with saw mills and a debarking mill at Nobleboro.
 The vast forests to the north were still in private ownership and they supplied these industries for decades.
 Each spring logs and pulpwood were flushed downstream on the wave of snowmelt and Nobleboro was an important staging area for these log drives.
 The foundation logs of the river drive dam that controlled water flow can still be seen at the river's edge.
 Log drives continued on the West Canada Creek until 1949.
 Since then the land here has healed nearly hiding the once-thriving industrial complex once known as "Nobleboro, the gateway to the great north woods".